-SILK (Sexual Information Leads to Knowledge) is an educational program that provides English speaking high schools with free workshops geared to increase awareness and knowledge on sexual orientation, gender identity, diversity and inclusivity.
-This programs aims to dispel homophobia, biphobia, transphobia, queerphobia, intersexism and heterosexism to help make schools a safer space for all students.
+SILK is an educational program that provides English speaking high schools with free workshops geared to increase awareness and knowledge on sexual orientation, gender identity, diversity and inclusivity.
+This program aims to dispel homophobia, biphobia, transphobia, queerphobia, intersexism and heterosexism to help make schools a safer space for all students.

-- Three-quarters of LGBTQ students and 95% of trans students feel unsafe at school, compared to one-fifth of heterosexual students.
+- 62% of 2SLGBTQ respondents feel unsafe at school, compared to 11% of cisgender heterosexual students

-In response to these findings, our workshops aim to provide students of all sexual identities with:
+In response to these findings, our workshops aim to provide students of all sexual and gender identities with:

 - a non-judgmental space within which to discuss issues of sexual and gender identity